Dwayne-Zammit/wordpress-deployment-aws/README.md

 ### Overview

 The CI/CD pipeline is managed using GitHub Actions.
-This automation tool helps streamline the deployment process by triggering actions on code changes.
+This automation tool helps streamline the deployment process by triggering actions on code changes in master branch.

 ### Key Steps